Elle, “What in heck? Is she alright?”

 “We won’t be doing seventy down an intestate, and she put the dog’s bed in back, it’s pretty padded.
 But if it bugs you, tell her she needs to be belted in the second row.”

 “Maybe if we leave the seats up…no, can’t go with that, “McKenzie, the law is that all passengers have to wear seat belts, you need to sit in a seat with belts.
 Look, I can fold down the other seat, it will give Zelda more room and you can wear your seat belt.”

 She complies, Zelda catches on and shifts so her head is next to her pal, I hand McKenzie her Diet Coke and a beef jerky stick, “Zelda can nibble on this, break it in pieces, one bite at a time.”

-Coffee in the holder, I wheel out behind Zoe C. We’re headed to the unlikely house first, an east side subdivision of cookie cutters.
-Zoe C is off to the house in a more southern part of town that we believe to be the primary target’s.
+Coffee in the holder, I wheel out behind Zoe C. We’re headed to the primary, an east side subdivision of cookie cutters.
+Zoe C is off to the secondary house in a more southern part of town.

 “McKenzie, take a look with us, do you think this is the man?”